 OHSU residents and fellows are provided various plans from which to choose for medical, dental, vision, prescription and life insurances, with optional coverage including disability, AD&D and family coverage.
 OHSU pays for most of the costs of the monthly premium for employees and part of the costs of the monthly premium for spouses and children.

 Residents and fellows will have default benefits on their first day physically working at OHSU – either the GME check-in appointment or program orientation.
 The default benefit plan covers the individual resident/fellow only with the OHSU PPO, Moda Dental and $25,000 core life insurance.
 Residents and fellows will have the option to make changes to their benefit plans and add family members at their GME check-in session.
 Options include adding family members, changing medical, dental, and vision policies, adding accidental death and dismemberment coverage, increasing voluntary life insurance, and selecting short and long-term disability coverage.

 Any changes make to benefits selections during the GME check-in appointment will take effect on that day.
 If family members are added that day, they will be covered effective the check in date.

 Detailed benefit information can be found at the following sites: OHSU employee benefits overview

-OHSU does not provide living accommodations for residents/fellows or their families, although the office of graduate medical education, as well as individual departments, may be able to provide helpful information regarding relocation and housing.
+OHSU does not provide living accommodations for residents/fellows or their families, although the GME office, as well as individual departments, may be able to provide helpful information regarding relocation and housing.

 Professional liability insurance is provided to residents/fellows through OHSU and covers all duties and acts performed within the scope of the training program.